Course co-organised with ForBio - Funding is available for ForBio members to attend the course (see bottom of page)

 Distributed European School of Taxonomy (DEST)

-Prof. Alain Dubois, Institute of Systematics, Evolution & Biodiversity, Muséum national d'Histoire naturelle, Paris
+Prof. Alain Dubois and Prof. Annemarie Ohler, Institute, Institute of Systematics, Evolution & Biodiversity, Muséum national d'Histoire naturelle, Paris

 Participants are responsible for their own travel, accommodation and subsistence expenses.